 Will there be a guide to show children round?

 There will be plenty of signposts designed with young children in mind.
 We are approaching local schools so that they can make good use of the trail.
 We also hope to put on short walks around the trail for children as soon as the site is ready and dates of those will be made public on the website and circulated via our newsletter.

 Can I walk my dog on the trail?

 Recents research shows that dogs have a far more profound negative affect on wildlife and flora than previously considered as they don’t stick to paths and instinctively want to hunt out other creatures.
 From a conservation perspective, the site will become a highly ecologically sensitive area.
 Dog urine and faeces add nitrogen to the soil, which impacts on wild flowers and encourages nettles as well as creating a health hazard.
 Dogs playing in ponds completely destroy water habitats.
-For this reason we would ask that dogs are not brought into the area.
-We will provide posts where dogs can be tied up.
+For this reason we would ask that dogs are kept out of the area.

 Who is managing the project?